clement-boateng/penetration-testing-lab/README.md

 - Assess the potential impact of a successful attack (privilege level, data exposure)
 - Deliver actionable remediation recommendations prioritised by severity

-The test was conducted following the **Penetration Testing Execution Standard (PTES)** — an industry-recognised framework covering seven structured phases from pre-engagement through to reporting.
+The test was conducted following the **Penetration Testing Execution Standard (PTES)**, an industry-recognised framework covering seven structured phases from pre-engagement through to reporting.

 ## Environment & Tools